 WPS (Wi-Fi Protected Setup) can help you to quickly and securely connect to a network.
 This section will guide you to add a new wireless device to an existing network quickly by function.
-The WPS function is only available when the Operation Mode is set to Access Point and Multi-SSID.
-Here we take the Access Point mode for example.
+The WPS function is only available when the Operation Mode is set to Access Point.
 Select menu "WPS", you will see the next screen shown in Figure 4-5.